lutzer/node-red-contrib-finite-statemachine/README.md

 ### Further information
-Check node-reds info panel to see more information on how to use the state machine.
+Check node-REDs info panel to see more information on how to use the state machine.

 ## Example flows

 ### Minimal state machine

 This example shows a state machine with two states without any *data*-object.

 There is only one `msg.topic` ("toggleState") which toggles between the two states IDLE and RUNNING.